unjs/defu/README.md

 Using `defuFn`, if user provided a function, it will be called with default value instead of merging.

-I can be useful for default values manipulation.
+It can be useful for default values manipulation.

 **Example:** Filter some items from defaults (array) and add 20 to the count default value.